-Our Lanark Sideboard, available one, two, three, and now four drawers wide, is a year-in, year-out shop favourite.
+Our Lanark Sideboard, available one, two, three, and four drawers wide, is a year-in year-out shop favourite.
 It is solid, balanced, moderately rustic and exceedingly practical.

 It's about as flexible a piece fo furniture as you're going to find.
 Style it up with books and decor on the basket-yearning shelf below.
 Layer in a lamp and mirror to create a sweet vignette above.
 And at 15" deep, it's a tidy, relatively small, footprint.
 Works great inside an entryway, in a hallway, against the stairs, under a tv, and with more than enough visual mass to hold its own as a sideboard or server, it's great in the dining room too.

 Characterized by its rich texture, the component parts are individually hand hewn prior to assembly.
 It's a convincing, satisfying effect.
 The tell tale tool marks are deeply integrated, creating a sense of real personality, rather than mere affect.
 It's a feature of the tools; you can not hand plane each and every inch of a finished piece.
 The tool won't fit into the corners!

 • One Drawer: 23" wide x 15" deep x 35" tall

 • Two Drawer: 42.5" wide x 15" deep x 35" tall

 • Three Drawer: 60.5" wide x 15" deep x 35" tall

 • Four Drawer: 84.75" wide x 15" deep x 35" tall

 • Hand fit mortice and tenon joinery